fukawi2/NetworkHealthChecklist/README.md

   - iSCSI?

 ## Active Directory
 - Is Active Directory installed?
 - What is the:
   - Forest:
   - Domain(s):
 - Is the domain(s) public or private?
   - Public: Is the domain registered to the business?
+- Is there any OU structure in place?
 - Are there any domain trusts configured?
-- Are there any Group Policy objects:
+- Are there any Group Policy Objects:
   - Configured?
   - Linked to OU?
 - Is there a password policy in place?